-If you know one of the panel members you must declare this to NISAS before the hearing starts, advising them of how you know them.
+If you know one of the panel members you must declare this to NISAS before the hearing starts, stating how you know them.

-Admissions authorities will ensure that panel members are independent and retain their independence for the duration of their service.
+Admission authorities will ensure that the clerk and panel members are independent and retain their independence for the duration of their service.

-One of the panel members will be the Chair; they are responsible for the conduct of the hearing including introducing the parties and explaining the roles of the clerk and the panel, explaining how the hearing will be conducted, and ensuring that the parties have sufficient opportunity to state their case.
+One of the panel members will be the chair.
+They are responsible for the conduct of the hearing including introducing the parties and explaining the roles of the clerk and the panel, explaining how the hearing will be conducted, and ensuring that the parties have sufficient opportunity to state their case.

-Also in the room will be an independent clerk and the admission authority's Presenting Officer.
+Also in the hearing will be an independent clerk and the Admission Authority's Presenting Officer.
 The clerk's role is to provide an independent and impartial service.
-They will provide an independent source of advice (or information on how to seek appropriate advice) on procedure and on admissions law; keep an accurate record of proceedings by taking detailed notes; and provide the parties with written notification of the panel's decision.
+They will provide an independent source of advice (or seek appropriate advice) on procedure and on admissions law; keep an accurate record of proceedings by taking detailed notes; and provide the parties with written notification of the panel's decision.

 The Presenting Officer's role is to present the admission authority's decision not to admit the child and to provide detailed answers to any questions about the case being heard and about the school.
+In some cases where the local authority is presenting the case it may be necessary for the school to also attend but they will only answer questions.

-At some appeals there may be an observer, who could be there for training purposes to ensure proceedings are being carried out correctly - they will play no part in the hearing.
+At some appeals there may be an observer, who could be there for training purposes or to ensure proceedings are being carried out correctly - they will play no part in the hearing.